If you’re looking to upgrade your diet with some raw and wholesome plant based goodness check out my top 10 ways to start with raw food.

 1) Raw juices and smoothies.

 This was my way into healthier eating.
-I prefer juices and smoothies to be vegetable based with a small amount of fruit.
+I prefer juices and smoothies to be vegetable-based with a small amount of fruit.
 They’re a great way to get in leafy greens just by condensing them into a drink.

 Freshly made juices and smoothies are full of nutrients and can be super hydrating for your body.

-I often dilute juices with water to make them less concentrated and to last longer during my day.
+I often dilute juices with water to make them less concentrated and last longer during my day.

 Making these can work especially well in the mornings and at weekends when there’s more time to spend with kids who like to create their own combinations.

-2) Freshly made dairy-free milks and milkshakes.
+2) Freshly made dairy-free milk and milkshakes.

 3) Raw breakfasts.